 - Mushroom ceviche — Ceviche is the classic Peruvian dish, especially along the lengthy Pacific coastline.
-But if you don’t eat fish, ceviche can be a non-starter.
+But if you don’t eat fish, you won’t find many types of ceviche that you can eat.
 Unless, of course, you find a restaurant selling ceviche de champiñones, or mushroom ceviche.
 It’s not too common (and calling it “traditional” or “authentic” is a bit of a stretch, to be honest), but you should be able to find it in large cities like Lima, Cusco and Arequipa, especially in vegetarian restaurants.

 - Ceviche de chochos — A ceviche-like dish but with chochos (tarwi beans) instead of fish.
 Ceviche de cochos, sometimes known as cevichochos, is popular in Ecuador and some parts of Andean Peru, especially in the Ancash Region.
 (Thanks to Alan Pater of El Buda Profano vegetarian restaurant in Arequipa for this suggestion)